Army physical fitness standards seem to intimidate a lot of Soldiers.

-What is going to set you apart from your peers is your willingness to hurt just a little longer, to commit more tenaciously, to want to succeed as badly as you want to breathe.
+What is going to set you apart from your peers?
+Is it your willingness to hurt just a little longer?
+Is it to want to succeed as badly as you want to breathe?

-There is a big difference between want and doing.
+There is a big difference between interest versus commitment.

 Do everything in your power to seek out the knowledge to do the latter.